RasmusLesebergPXL/PBTIN/Jaar_2/CloudServices/2tin-cloudservices1-pe2-RasmusLesebergPXL/sequelize_documentation.md

 ![alt_text](./assets/images/architecture.png "network_architecture")

-Based on this diagram some key information kan be understood:
+Based on this diagram some key information can be understood:

 - 1 S3 Bucket for the Static Assets (images)
 - 2x EC2 T2.micro instances for the frontend